WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 * Pregnancy Mortality Rate or Maternal Mortality Rate - is the rate of mortality from pregnancy to 41 days after birth per 100,0000 births and is commonly used internationally.

 Colorado PAMR is shown below as 47 deaths/100,000 births in 2016.
-Nationally, Colorado has the fifth lowest pregnancy mortality rate of 11.4 compared to 58.1 in Louisiana.
+Nationally, Colorado has the fifth lowest pregnancy mortality rate of 11.4 compared to Louisiana's 58.1 which is the worst in the nation.

 <div align="center">
 <img src='images/co_pamr.png' height='400'>